 The first question is from Amy: “How do I separate my personal and business?”

-Adam: The first thing if you are setting up an LLC, is to obtain your secretary state documents, Tax I.D number if you choose it, and from there set an appointment with your local bank.
-Then, open up your LLC account, it’s best to not comingle your personal and business money, just because of taxable reasons and other things that go along those lines.
+Adam: The first thing if you are setting up an LLC is to obtain your secretary state documents and Tax I.D number if you choose it, and from there, set an appointment with your local bank.
+Then, open up your LLC account; it’s best to not comingle your personal and business money just because of taxable reasons and other things that go along those lines.
 So, getting a separate paying account put aside specifically for the business is a must.

 The second financial questions are from Erica: “Isn’t LLC all we need to have to protect our asset for small business?”